Deception Training

 Body Language and the Mind Body Connection

-This article looks at deception training and the relationship between Tai Chi and Qigong movements and stillness meditation practice.
+This article looks at deception training and the relationship between how you hold yourself, the stress and relaxation state, and how Tai Chi and Qigong movements can help.

 The Stress Response